Eco-friendly toilet paper

 Calculations based on a report completed by the Carbon Footprint Ltd.

-Is Andrex toilet paper eco friendly?
+Is Andrex toilet paper eco-friendly?

 We don’t like to call anyone out by name, but given their huge presence in our shops, workplaces, and households we should probably address the other UK loo roll brand with the dog.